Town Hall project moves forward

 Hyde, who had been serving as the select board's chairman, was re-elected to that post during the March 18 meeting.

 According to the unofficial minutes of the meeting, John Williams, the select board's liaison with the project, gave an update on the town hall project as well.
+He said that the auditors will be coming to Sunderland on March 21 and 22 to do a physical review of the audit.

 He has also been working on getting the bond application started.
 The 30 day reconsideration or appeal window on the project ends on April 4.